santiaday/EG-Rule-Manager-App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The purpose of this section is to give detailed instructions on how to install and use the application.
+The purpose of this section is to give detailed instructions on how to install and use the application. cd tar

 ## Prerequisites